 Are you on the Columbia Visiting Student Program mailing list?
 Please make sure to fill out our inquiry form to receive more information about Visiting Student admission to Columbia.

-The Visiting Student Program application for fall 2014 admission is available.
+The Visiting Student Program application for spring 2015 admission and fall 2015 admission will be available in the late summer.

 The program is open to students who are currently enrolled in an undergraduate degree-seeking program at another college/university and will have completed at least one full year of college credit by the time of enrollment.
 While the program is designed for sophomore and junior undergraduate students, senior (or fourth-year) students may be considered.